Our response to government plans to send asylum seekers to Rwanda

 But behind the numbers are human beings looking for safety.
-At Suffolk Refugee Support, for 23 years we have seen successive governments enact ever more punitive measures against asylum seekers, with little effect but to create more human misery.
+At Suffolk Refugee Support, for more than two decades we have seen successive governments enact ever more punitive measures against asylum seekers, with little effect but to create more human misery.
 The majority of the people we have supported in that time were forced to enter the UK through clandestine routes.
 Today, they are our friends and colleagues, they are British citizens, doctors and local business owners.
 Many of them would have been denied the chance to rebuild their lives in safety under these plans, as might Ukrainian refugees or Afghan interpreters arriving in the UK without documentation today.
 If it would be wrong to send a Ukrainian refugee to Rwanda, we should not do so with other people fleeing conflict and violence.